toji/webgpu-gltf-case-study/index.md

 `;
 ```

-This change allows the plants in the "sponza" scene to render correctly, since they use `"MASK"` mode to hide the excess geometry around the leaves and flowers.
+This change allows the plants in the "sponza" scene to render correctly, since they use the `"MASK"` mode to hide the excess geometry around the leaves and flowers.

 Before implementing `alphaMode: "MASK"`
 [![Sponza's plants without alpha discard](/assets/images/no-alpha-mask.jpg)](05-materials.html?model=sponza)